Pips Answer for Sunday, October 19, 2025

 Once those were locked in, the rest of the board fell into place quite naturally.
 Moving on to the

-Nyt Pips medium answer for 2025-10-19
+NYT Pips medium answer for 2025-10-19

-Answer for 2025-10-19
+Complete answer for 2025-10-19 (Medium)

 Medium puzzle, I shifted my strategy to focus on the sum regions.